ethanimproving/Family-Ideas/Money/Cars/Vehicle Registration.md

 # Inspection

+## Where To Get Inspected

+At Kwik Kar on [901 S Westgate Way STE B, Wylie, TX 75098](https://goo.gl/maps/qAR9mGFHmNyEEjex8).

+**Be sure to bring your updated Insurance Card.** Download it from the State Farm [Document Center](https://edocuments.statefarm.com/DocumentCenterUI/?year=0).
+You can also show them from your mobile phone via the app.

 ## We can’t confirm your vehicle inspection

 If your vehicle passed inspection, bring the report to your [county tax office](https://txt.texas.gov/dmvrr/cant-confirm).
 You can renew your registration there.